A beautiful color cocktail made from the fresh raspberries, the Clover Club.

 You may notice that this recipe calls for the use of a raw egg white, and you shouldn’t let this scare you away from this recipe!
 The egg white added in gives the Clover Club a velvety creaminess and a beautiful white foam head that makes this drink look especially elegant.

-We chose to dry shake our drink (shake the drink without ice) to fully incorporate the egg before adding ice and shaking again.
+We chose to dry shake our drink (Classic Stainless Steel Cocktail Shaker shake the drink without ice) to fully incorporate the egg before adding ice and shaking again.

 Using the dual shake technique helps build a robust foam that stays pillowy for a long time, allowing you to enjoy the smooth foam while sipping this delicious cocktail!
-One other tip is to use a fine mesh strainer when you are pouring the drink into the coupe.
+One other tip is to use a fine OXO Good Grips Fine-Mesh Strainer when you are pouring the drink into the coupe.
 This helps catch all the little ice chips that break off during the shaking, making your foam extra velvety and stopping the ice from diluting your drink!

 We really enjoyed discovering the Clover Club and will be sure to add it onto our “entertaining” menu when we have friends over.